romdalf/romadams.com/docs/foss/kleidi/index.md

 Initially, [romdalf](https://github.com/romdalf) founded [Trousseau](https://trousseau.io) in 2019 and released a production-grade KMSv1 provider plugin during his tenure at Ondat.

 With the Kubernetes project moving to KMSv2 stable with version 1.29 and KMSv1 being deprecated since 1.27, a decision needed to be made regarding Trousseau.
 Why?
-Simply put, the changes between KMSv1 and KMSv2 are significant, and instead of spending effort and time adapting the code, rewriting was faster, leading to the creation of Kleidi.
+Simply put, the changes between KMSv1 and KMSv2 are significant.
+Instead of spending effort and time adapting the code, rewriting was faster, leading to the creation of Kleidi.

 The origin is Greek, and the meaning is "key".
 (Source: [Wikipedia](https://en.wiktionary.org/wiki/%CE%BA%CE%BB%CE%B5%CE%B9%CE%B4%CE%AF))